patrickmccoy/linkr/README.md

 ### Running in Production ###

-Right now, Express complains about the Connect memory session store when running in production, but if you are OK with this, you can run in production with the following command:
+You can run linkr in production with the following command:

 	NODE_ENV=production node app.js